 Blue Lace Agate

-Once polished stones have a vitreous lustre so its surface interacts with light in a very similar way to glass.
+Once polished this variety of agate exhibits a vitreous lustre so the surface of the stone interacts with light in a similar way to glass.

 These polished blue lace agate crystals are being offered for sale individually so make your selection from the dropdown list before proceeding to checkout.
 The first stone on the left which has the curious inclusion has been sold but the one in the middle which is number 2 in the drop down list and the one on the far right which is number 3, are both still available.